 Baptism is the sacrament that is the basis of the entire Christian life, and is the door which gives access to the other sacraments.

-Parents who wish to have their child baptized need to be registered members of St. Stephen’s. >Learn more.
+We ask that parents who wish to have their child baptized register as members of St. Stephen’s Church and attend a Baptism Preparation Class. >Learn more.

 The sacrament of the Eucharist is the source and summit of weekly Christian life.
 Those who have been raised to the dignity of the royal priesthood by Baptism and configured more deeply to Christ by Confirmation participate with the whole community in the Lord’s own sacrifice by means of the Eucharist. >Learn more.